 A classic marriage of savoury smoked salmon with creamy avocado and then a pop of freshness with the zucchini ribbons, arugula and mint leaves.
-A delicious, easy salad meal all in one.
+A delicious, no cook salad that is prepared in under 20 minutes.

 - Why You’ll Love Smoked Salmon Avocado Salad

 - What is Sir Prize Avocado?

 - What Does Sir Prize Avocado Taste Like?